What we’re about

 200 Breakneck Road, Haverstraw, NY 10927

-Click here: Stephen & Betsy Corman AMC Harriman Outdoor Center to check out this location and how to prepare for your trip.### Tai Chi Weekend at Corman AMC Harriman Outdoor Center
+Click here: Stephen & Betsy Corman AMC Harriman Outdoor Center to check out this location and how to prepare for your trip.### Fall foliage and Oktoberfest Weekend at AMC Harriman Outdoor Center

 Event Highlights:

 This event is led by the chapter's Harriman Program Committee volunteer leaders.
-Paddling and yoga equipment is available at the camp free of charge, courtesy of the NY-North Jersey AMC chapter.
+Paddling and yoga equipment is available at the camp free of charge and courtesy of the NY-North Jersey AMC chapter.
 The camp is accessible by public transportation.

 Accommodation:

-- Lakeside Beaver Brook Shelters: Stay in cozy shelters by the lake, each accommodating two two-person backpacking-style tents.
-Shelters will be shared, so please be considerate with the size of your tent.
+- Lakeside Beaver Brook Shelters: Stay in cozy shelters by the lake, each accommodating three two-person backpacking-style tents.
+Shelters will be shared, bring only 1 to 2 person tents.
+Maximum of 6 persons per platform.
+Each space can be shared with 6 persons.
+If you need to borrow a small tent, please see details below.

 - Modern Amenities: Enjoy the convenience of modern bathhouses with hot showers and flush toilets nearby.
 Shared picnic tables, bear boxes, and fire rings are available.